-This artwork tends to be more in line with local styling and design trends and there is often more attention to detail paid to architectural features such as showing typical Australian fixtures and fittings, popular local material finishes and native plantings throughout the landscapes.
+This artwork tends to be more in line with local styling and design trends and there is often more attention to detail paid to architectural features such as showing typical Australian fixtures and fittings, popular furniture styling trends, typical material finishes and native plantings throughout the landscapes.

 Above: Close up feature details in locally made 3d artwork that help to raise overall image quality and photorealism

 Locally produced artwork also tends to offer a far higher level of customer service experience.
 Clients and their design consultants can often collaborate directly with the 3d artists creating the visualisations, resulting in a far more refined product tailored to the client's needs.

 Consequently due to higher labour and overhead costs in Australia as well as the close client collaboration, locally produced 3d artwork tends to be more expensive, typically priced in the middle to higher end of the cost range.

 There are other factors that can result in fairly profound fluctuations of 3d renders costs, even within the separate categories described above.
 The size and reputation of a 3d visualisation studio can play a part in setting the price.
 Just like the earlier analogy of purchasing a car, brand name does make a difference.

 At Cleanpix Graphics we try really hard to combine the best of 2 worlds.
 All our 3d rendered artwork is created locally in-house to ensure the highest quality and consistency.
 At the same time, by streamlining the client review process as much as possible and keeping office overhead and operating costs to a bare minimum, we are able to offer prices that are closer to our rival studios who outsource their 3d rendering work offshore.